2006 Zakouma elephant slaughter: Relation to regional conflict

 Zakouma is about 260 kilometres west of the conflict area of Darfur, and is in the path of recent warfare in Chad, thus overall security is low and the national border is "porous in this isolated region."

 Conservation action

-In response to this devastating event, The WILD Foundation partnered with The Wildlife Conservation Society and others to deter and detain poachers using aircraft surveillance.
+WILD Foundation partnered with The Wildlife Conservation Society and others to deter and detain poachers using aircraft surveillance.
 The aircraft will focus on park borders, where elephants are not protected.